Einstein's Cat -- A Thought Experiment Against Anti-Relativist Claims: The Sync-or-Die Thought Experiment

-The claim that we focus on in this paper is that time dilation supposedly applies only to light clocks.
-According to it, a mechanical clock and a light clock that are perfectly synchronized in the inertial frame in which both are at rest would no longer be synchronized in a frame where both are in motion at the same constant velocity, because time-dilation would not apply to the mechanical clock.
-In order to refute this claim, we introduce the imaginary ``Sync-or-Die clock"\cite{Rousseau} shown in Fig.~\ref{Setup} inspired by Schrödinger's cat thought experiment\cite{Schrodinger}.
-A mechanical stopwatch has a contact that sends a signal (wire 1) to a laser when it is started, which results in a light pulse being emitted upward in the direction of a mirror located at a distance $h=4496886870\:{\rm m}$.
+If time dilation applied only to clocks based on light propagation, a mechanical clock and a light clock that are perfectly synchronized in the inertial frame in which both are at rest would no longer be synchronized in a frame where both are in motion at the same constant velocity, because time-dilation would not apply to the mechanical clock.
+In order to refute this claim, we introduce the imaginary ``Sync-or-Die clock" shown in Fig.~\ref{Setup} inspired by Schrödinger's cat thought experiment\cite{Schrodinger}.
+A mechanical stopwatch has a contact that sends a signal (wire 1) to a laser when it is started, which results in a light pulse being emitted upward in the direction of a mirror located at a distance $h=4,496,886,870\:{\rm m}$.
 After the pulse has been emitted, an actuator automatically shifts the laser to the left and a light detector takes its place.
 This happens before the pulse comes back.
 The stopwatch has another contact that sends a signal (wire 2) to one input of an XOR gate after $30\:{\rm s}$ have elapsed.
 After the pulse reflects onto the mirror, it comes back to the detector that sends a signal (wire 3) to the other input of the gate.
-The output of the gate is connected (wire 4) to a device that can release poison and kill Einsten's cat if triggered.
+The output of the gate is connected (wire 4) to a device that can release poison and kill Tiger if triggered.
+The operation of the Sync-or-Die clock is clearly illustrated through detailed animations\cite{Rousseau}.

 The XOR gate's truth table is given in Fig.~\ref{XOR-TruthTable}.
 The state of the output $X$ depends on the states of both inputs $A$ and $B$, and is computed as $X=\bar AB+A\bar B$.
 This results in the state of the output being high if one of the inputs is high and the other is low, otherwise the output is low.